unionlabs/union/docs/docs/06_joining_the_testnet/01_obtaining_uniond.md

 ### Starting the Node

-To run a node using `uniond`, you'll also need to expose ports to the docker container.
+To run a node using `uniond`, you'll also need to expose ports to the Docker container.
 We'll use this as an opportunity to create a Docker Compose file four `uniond`.

 A minimal Docker Compose file for `uniond` looks like this:
 ```yaml